studyathome-internationally/hub/docs/general/enroll.md

 :::: gslot disclaimer

 **StudyATHome Internationally**
-The data you provide us with for the purpose of the application will only be used by us to assist the application process on the basis of pre-contractual or contractual purposes.
-The data will not be passed on to third parties, except to check the university entrance requirements and for the purpose of evaluating the services and workflows of StudyATHome Internationally.
+The data you provide us with for the purpose of the application will only be used by us to assist the application and grade recognition process.
+The data will not be passed on to third parties.
-If there is no further contact or application, your data will be deleted after three years.

-If you have any questions, please contact us at studyathome@technikum-wien.at.
+I confirm reading and understanding the [privacy information](https://hub.studyathome.technikum-wien.at/studyathome/privacy.html) and consent the data processing.
 ::::

 <!-- more -->